bjackman/my-rpi-k8s/README.md

 Stuff inside this repo:

+- Put these k8s resources in a damn namespace you silly idiot
 - Find out how to continuously deliver prometheus
 - Switch to Ingress (?) to get rid of NodePort hackery
 - Persist & share prometheus data